Refunds

 BENEFITS TO SETTING UP DIRECT DEPOSIT WITH FLYWIRE

-Refunds will not be generated for students who have not provided their bank account information for Direct Deposit.
-Any credit balances will remain on your student account until either the information is provided or additional charges are assessed on your student account, to which the credit can be applied.
+Refunds cannot be generated for students who have not provided their bank account information for Direct Deposit.
+Any credit balances remain on your student account until either the information is provided or additional charges are assessed on your student account, to which the credit can be applied.
 Failure to provide the bank account information before a credit appears on your student account will delay the receipt of your funds.

 Examples of financial aid refunds are: